About Cherrybrook

 North of Castle Hill Road and bounded by Robert and Franklin Roads, Cherrybrook

-Around 390 new homes, with five storey buildings when viewed from Bradfield Parade
+Around 410 new homes, with six storey buildings when viewed from Bradfield Parade

 Subject to approval, up to 10+ years, delivered in stages

-More than a hectare of public space, 3,200m2 of retail space, and a 1,300m2 multi-purpose community facility
+More than a hectare of public space, a minimum of 3,000m2 of commercial space, and a 1,300mmulti-purpose community facility

 Meeting the needs of different people at different life stages